Embracing Intentions: A Guide to Meaningful Living

 The Difference Between Goals and Intentions

 A goal is outcome-driven.
 It’s something to achieve, complete, or measure.
+A goal says: “This is what I want to accomplish.”

-An intention, on the other hand, is identity-driven.
+An intention, however, is identity-driven.
 It’s about how you choose to show up—regardless of the outcome.
+An intention says: “This is how I choose to be.”

 Why Intentions Can Be More Empowering